 When all the object is mapped open Name Mapping Item. this reveals the name mapping which you just created.
 You can see the Mapped Objects in a tree format.
 You will also see the Alias names which are created by default (in the same hierarchy as the Name Mapping).

-If you use this default Aliases name, it will come to the same length as Full Mapped name.
-Remove the names of some unwanted higher level objects by dragging the objects into aliases under the required object hierarchy.
+If you use this default Aliases name, it will come to the same length as the Full Mapped name.
+Remove the names of some unwanted higher-level objects by dragging the objects into aliases under the required object hierarchy.